makersacademy/chitter-challenge/README.md

 ## Instructions for use

-Connect to psql
+Connect to psql and create the 'peeps' and 'peeps_test' databases:

-Create the database using the psql command CREATE DATABASE peeps;
+CREATE DATABASE peeps;
-Connect to the database using the pqsl command \c peeps;
+CREATE DATABASE peeps_test;

-Run the scripts in the db/migrations file in the given order
+To set up the tables, connect to each database in 'psql' and run the SQL scripts in the db/migrations file in the given order

 ## User Stories